Gore Vidal: In Memoriam

 About caroleditosti

-Carole Di Tosti, Ph.D. is an Entertainment Journalist, novelist, poet and playwright.
-Writing is my life.
-When I don't write I am desolate.
-Carole Di Tosti has over 1800 articles, reviews, sonnets and other online writings.
-Carole Di Tosti writes for Blogcritics.com, Theater Pizzazz and other New York theater websites.
+Carole Di Tosti, Ph.D. is an Entertainment Journalist (Broadway, Off Broadway, Drama Desk voter) novelist, poet and playwright.
+Carole Di Tosti has over 1800 articles, reviews, sonnets and other online writings, all of which appear on her website: https://caroleditostibooks.com Carole Di Tosti writes for Blogcritics.com, Sandi Durell's Theater Pizzazz and other New York theater websites.
 Carole Di Tost free-lanced for VERVE and wrote for Technorati for 2 years.
 Some of the articles are archived.
 Carole Di Tosti covers premiere film festivals in the NY area:: Tribeca FF, NYFF, DOC NYC, Hamptons IFF, NYJewish FF, Athena FF.
-She also covers SXSW film.
-Carole Di Tosti's novel 'Peregrine: The Ceremony of Power,' is being released in November-December.
-Her two-act plays 'Edgar,' 'The Painter on His Way to Work,' and 'Pandemics' in the process of being submitted for representation and production.
+She also covered SXSW until 2020.
+Carole Di Tosti's novel 'Peregrine: The Ceremony of Powers' was released in 2021.
+Her poetry book 'Light Shifts' was released in 2021.
+'The Berglarian,' a comedy in two acts was released in 2023.

 Posted on August 8, 2012, in cd.
 Bookmark the permalink.
 5 Comments.